DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 $$ \text{Precision} = \frac{TN}{TN + FP} $$

-We can use values from the confusion matrices to compare the specificities of our models:
+The expression $TN + FP$ is equal to the actual number of data points belonging to the negative class in the dataset.
+Again the confusion matrices help to compare the specificities of our models:

 * `ham_only`: $\frac{758}{758 + 0} = 1$
 * `spam_only`: $\frac{0}{0 + 758} = 0$
 * `words_list_model`: $\frac{752}{752 + 6} \approx .992$

 As with sensitivity, the worst and best specificities are 0 and 1 respectively.
 Notice that `ham_only` has the best specificity and worst sensitivity, while `spam_only` has the worst specificity and best sensitivity.
 Since these models only predict one label, they will misclassify all instances of the other label, which is reflected in the extreme sensitivity and specificity values.
-This contrast is not nearly as pronounced for `words_list_model`.
+The disparity is much smaller for `words_list_model`.

 Although sensitivity and specificity seem to describe different characteristics of a classifier, we draw an important connection between these two metrics using the classification threshold.